gpranayrahul/Projects/README.md

-# Pranay Rahul Ganji - Projects Portifolio
+# Pranay Rahul Ganji - Projects Portfolio
 Dive into my diverse range of projects that demonstrate my expertise and creativity.

 ## Contents